divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 Register a task with the Collector, with the given configuration.
 Returns the Collector's HPKE configuration for this task.

-The HPKE keypair generated for this task should use the mandatory-to-implement algorithms in section 6 of [DAP], for broad compatibility.

 |Key|Value|
 |`task_id`|A base64url-encoded DAP `TaskId`.|